What are the uses of a business valuation?

 Yes.
 Because the stock of many businesses are owned by individuals who form partnerships, the value of a majority or minority interest in the underlying partnership assets are affected.
 Among other variables that affect the partnerships value are: size of the interest being appraised, restrictions laid out in the family limited partnership or LLC operating agreement, the historical dividends paid (and expected future dividend paying capacity of the entity), the historical profitability of the partnership, the future outlook of the enterprise, the net asset value of the underlying assets, etc.

-Cambridge Partners appraises fractional ownership interests and partnership interests for a variety of purposes, including: estate planning, gifting, divorce, FASB 141, for buy/sell agreements, joint venture contribution, SFAS 142 and SFAS 144, etc.
+Cambridge Partners appraises fractional ownership interests and partnership interests for a variety of purposes, including: estate planning, gifting, divorce, non-controlling interests granted in acquistions under ASC 805, for buy/sell agreements, joint venture contribution, etc.

 What industry segments has your firm served in the area of business valuation?